vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 I'm probably not going to say a lot about this publicly except that I'm thinking about the topic.

-## Continuation of donations list website (DLW) through late 2022 and 2023: potentially ongoing work
+## Continuation of donations list website (DLW) in 2023: potentially ongoing work

-I expect to start doing DLW work as time and mood permits starting Q4 2022 and continuing into 2023.
+I expect to start doing DLW work as time and mood permits starting Q1 2023 and continuing into 2023.
 However, I will be prioritizing devops work and Google Analytics migration work over DLW work to the extent that I feel in the mood to do devops work.
 So DLW work may pick up in earnest only starting around Q2 2023.